giacomoborin/giacomoborin.github.io/_publications/2023-06-07-cutting-grass.md

 citation: 'Battagliola, Michele, Giacomo Borin, Alessio Meneghetti, and Edoardo Persichetti.
 "Cutting the GRASS: Threshold GRoup Action Signature Schemes." <i>CT-RSA 2024</i>.'
 ---

-The paper can be [downloaded here](https://eprint.iacr.org/2023/859).
+The paper is a joint work with Michele Battagliola, Alessio Meneghetti and Edoardo Persichetti; it can be [downloaded here](https://eprint.iacr.org/2023/859) and it has been published and presented at [*CT-RSA 2024*](https://www.rsaconference.com/library/presentation/usa/2024/threshold%20signatures%20and%20fault%20attacks).
 We proceed here with a brief summary of the main points.

 ## Threshold Signatures

 A $T,N$-threshold digital signature scheme is a protocol designed to distribute the right to sign messages to any subset of at least $T$ out of $N$ key owners.
 Then, any subset of malicious users of size up to the threshold $T$ won’t be able to forge a valid signature alone.

 <p align="center">